 K-12 special education classrooms in all Colorado public, private and charter schools as well as international schools

 View Locations (hybrid format with a combination of in-seat and online classes)

 K-12 classrooms in private, charter, and international schools not requiring licensure

 Licensure* only (Post-baccalaureate)

 Since special education is considered a high-need area, students in CCU's special education programs may be eligible for the TEACH grant.
 See our Scholarships website for details.

-The Special Education Generalist licensing program is designed for adult students who wish to obtain a Bachelor of Arts degree and a license that allows them to teach special education in a kindergarten through twelfth-grade setting in the State of Colorado.
+The Liberal Arts with Special Education Generalist Licensing degree is designed for adult students who wish to obtain a Bachelor of Arts degree and a Colorado teaching license that allows them to teach Kindergarten through 12th grade special education in all Colorado public, private and charter schools.
 Upon successful completion of the program, graduates apply to the Colorado Department of Education for a teaching license.
-(Colorado State teaching for special education generalist licensure requires a passing score on the PLACE Special Education Generalist exam.)

 The post-baccalaureate licensing program for Special Education Generalist is designed for adult students who have already completed a bachelor’s degree and wish to obtain a license that allows them to teach special education in a kindergarten through twelfth-grade setting in the State of Colorado.